|

 Before starting the generator you have to figure out whether your generator is ready to provide that much power for a longer time or not, I usually check the engine oil, gasoline, and filter of my RV generator.

-Inspection of batteries is equally important as the generator, Start from the terminal if you found any rust, ashey deposit, etc. remove it with sandpaper then check out the electrolyte levels, if it is not sufficient pour some acid water if you have a flooded battery, however, the gel battery doesn’t need it.
+Inspection of batteries is equally important as the generator, Start from the terminal if you find any rust, ashey deposit, etc. remove it with sandpaper then check out the electrolyte levels, if it is not sufficient pour some acid water if you have a flooded battery, however, the gel battery doesn’t need it.

 STEP 3: Start Your Generator: